 Video – Trailer Test Ride!

 When the rubber meets the road, that’s when the feeling of real accomplishment kicks in.
-This is the first trailer test run for our newest trailer design.
+This is the first trailer test run with our new frame and funky suspension design.

 We have a lot to catch you up on with building the trailer, but for now, we’re going to jump ahead with video of the first trailer test ride.

 Progressing To The Trailer Test

 As you know from our previous posts on Economics, Trailer Build Progress and “How to setup a Trailer Frame“, we’ve been working on a new trailer design that has a few quirky design enhancements.
 (Maybe we can stretch it to design innovations?)
 Anyway, the garage is busy and there hasn’t been time to catch up on the posts.
 Sorry, we’ll get to that in the coming weeks.